elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

   return 5
 end
 test_method #=> nil
-# we get nil because after exiting the return call made is simply return
+# we get nil because after exiting, the return call made is simply return
 # this can be changed to another value to get something else
 def test_method = proc { 3; return :another_val }.call
 test_method #=> :another_val
 ```

-`break` behaves in a similar way. in lambdas it will exit like `return` but without actually returning a value.
-In regular procs `break` will behave like

-Having compared procs and lambdas, we can at this point come up with a better definition of what exactly are they.

-### Lambdas: a Better Definition

-Having established the differences in lambdas and procs we can finally arrive at a proper definition of lambdas.

-Lambdas are simply procs with different return behavior and restrictions on arguments.
-They can be called in two ways with the keyword `lambda { |arg| puts arg.inspect }` or with the syntactic sugar `-> (arg) { puts arg.inspect }`.

-## Procs, Lambdas and Blocks in Summary
+## Procs, Lambdas, and Blocks in Summary

+In most cases, you are going to either be using Lambdas to mimic the behavior of anonymous functions and closures or using blocks since they are the most familiar way of passing behavior.

-Lets once again look back to the diagram from the very start, and summarize what all these ruby terms are.
+Let's once again look back to the diagram from the very start and summarize what all these Ruby terms are.

-{% include picture_tag.html src="procs_lambdas_blocks_comparison.png" alt="A Venn Diagram depicting the relationship between procs, blocks and lambda.
-Procs encompass both blocks and lamdas.
-Block and lambdas do not overlap eachother." %}
+{% include picture_tag.html src="procs_lambdas_blocks_comparison.png" alt="A Venn Diagram depicting the relationship between procs, blocks, and lambdas.
+Procs encompass both blocks and lambdas.
+Blocks and lambdas do not overlap with each other." %}

-**Procs** are encapsulations of behavior that can be saved to variables, passed to methods and called when needed. **Blocks** are that same behavior but without the encapsulation, they can be called but they cannot be saved in a variable without transforming them.
-Finally, **lambdas** are procs but with a few restrictions on arguments that can be passed in a and how `return` works.
+**Procs** are encapsulations of behavior that can be saved to variables, passed to methods, and called when needed. **Blocks** are that same behavior but without the encapsulation; they can be called but they cannot be saved in a variable without transforming them.
+Finally, **lambdas** are procs but with a few restrictions on arguments that can be passed in and how `return` works.

-If you got this far I hope I did a reasonable job of explaining these concepts.
+If you got this far, I hope I did a reasonable job of explaining these concepts.